donutloop/toolkit/debugutil/README.md

 # Usage

-PrettySprint generates a human readable representation of the value v.
+PrettySprint creates a human readable representation of the value v.

 ## Example
 ```go